eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/dataplatform/application-full.md

 Maximum Values for shaped Resources
 When a resource is shaped by shacl forms, *shapedMaxValueCount* limits the number of values returned per `shacl:PropertyShape`.
-The default needs to be larger than the DataManager setting for for 'propertyLimit', which is up to 25.
+The default needs to be larger than the DataManager setting for 'propertyLimit', which is up to 25.
 Changing this value allows custom endpoints to fetch more data.
-Increasing this value will increase response time
+Increasing this value will increase response time.

 | Category | Value |